bio-tools/biotoolsDocs/docs/community_specific_guidelines.rst

    :height: 30px

 .. warning::
     It shouldn't normally be necessary to remove a *bio.tools* entry, and you should try to avoid needing to do so!
 Although deleted entries are actually just hidden, not really deleted, removing an entry is definitive.
-There's no way back (other than emailing `Registry Support <mailto:registry-support@elixir-dk.org>`_).
+There's no way back (other than emailing `Registry Support <mailto:support-bio-tools@sdu.dk>`_).

 3. Understand the information requirement